 - Abdominal pain

 These are not all the possible side effects of everolimus.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with everolimus.
+Talk to your doctor about what to expect when taking everolimus.
+You also should call your doctor if you have any changes that concern you when taking everolimus.

 Other things to know